Marchwood SurgeryTel: 02380 871233

 All of the doctors and our practice sisters have been trained to give family planning advice.
 Please note that whilst this care is on-going an annual review will be needed.

-Dr Arter holds a diabetic clinic each Thursday morning at Dibden Purlieu.
-Diabetic patients of the practice will normally have their diabetes looked after by him, in conjunction with Sister Swinburn, and Mrs. L Gunn (clinical assistant) and will be called for regular checks.
+Dr Powell holds a diabetic clinic each Thursday morning at Dibden Purlieu.
+Diabetic patients of the practice will normally have their diabetes looked after by her, in conjunction with Sister Swinburn, and Mrs. L Gunn (clinical assistant) and you will be called for to attend regular checks.
 Dr. Hudson is also a specialist in diabetes and holds a diabetic surgery at Marchwood on Friday mornings.

 LEARNING DISABILITIES - SPECIAL NEEDS - CARERS & CARED FOR PATIENTS